Tap here to get 5 Secrets to Stress Free Dinners

 This post may contain affiliate links.
 Please read my disclosure policy

 Lasagna Soup is an easy recipe that you are absolutely going to fall in love with.
-It has all the delicious flavors of lasagna but in a super easy-to-make soup.
+It has all the delicious flavors of lasagna, but in a super easy-to-make soup.

 My mom made the best lasagna growing up.
 She would often make it for holidays, so it is so near and dear to my heart.
-But lasagna is a commitment!
+But traditional lasagna is a commitment!
 While easy to make, it has lots of steps.
 Sometimes you want all that delicious flavor on a busy weeknight.

 This amazing soup is the perfect solution.
 The sauce tastes like it’s been simmering all day long, but it comes together in a snap.
 We add in Italian sausage and lasagna noodles, and top with with a ricotta cheese mixture for the perfect lasagna flavor in an easy soup.